Activities

 The Red Bridge Walkway

-One of my favourite spots on the island is the way down in the south-east in Salakphet.
-Back in 2006 the authorities had the idea to build a walkway through the mangroves so that visitors could see a part of the island that is usually inaccessible.
+Back in 2006 the authorities had the idea to build a wooden walkway through the mangroves so that visitors could see a part of the island that is usually inaccessible.
+That was an excellent idea.
+When this was completed.
 ‘Miss Thailand’ contestants visited and planted mangroves.
-Tourism big wigs were photographed saving the planet with cute girls and it was awesome.
+Or rather they handed the mangrove seeds down to workers who stood in the mud and did the actual planting for them.
+Tourism bigwigs were photographed saving the planet with the hotties and life was good.

 And for a while it was a very pleasant walk.
 Then the footbridge began to collapse in places as it wasn’t maintained.
-Fast forward a couple of years and the bridge was fixed.
-Visitors rejoiced.
-But yet again it wasn’t maintained.

-However there was some good news a few years ago.
+However there was some good news a few years later.
 The entire walkway was rebuilt in concrete and an additional section added.
 Plus a small office and toilet block was built at the entrance.
-And for a while visitors to the walkway enjoyed it once more.
-Despite the office never being staffed and the toilet block not having any water.

-After a couple of years it began to deteriorate, as no maintenance was every done.
-And so after a few people had fallen through holes or off the edge of it, it was decided to close it and fix it properly.
-And in late 2019 it re-opened.
-Again.
-Looking better than ever.
-The toilets are still closed and the office has been refurbished but is still unmanned.
-But the views from the rust red walkway, which weaves around mangroves and leads visitors on a 500 metre walk to the head of the bay are stunning.
+After a couple of years it began to deteriorate, as no maintenance was ever done.
+And so after a few people had fallen through holes or off the edge, it was decided to close it and fix it properly.

 The highlight for me is the halfway point where you are greeted by a 360 degree ‘sea of green’ with views across the mangroves to hills in the distance, with barely any traces of civilization or development in sight.

-A small coffeeshop has been built by the entrance and there’s now a 20 Baht car parking (10 Baht for scooters) fee.
-However the walkway itself is still free.
-The toilet blocks haven’t been re-opened.
-The walkways itself is showing some sings of needing repair.
-This is due to money not being spent on securing the slats to concrete frame properly.
-So some are now starting to come loose.
+And the walkway itself was already showing some sings of needing repair.
+This was due to money not being spent on securing the slats to concrete frame properly.
+So some were, after less than 12 months, starting to come loose.

 Location: